-To use end-to-end encryption in Messages, you and the person you message must both:
+To use end-to-end encryption in Google Messages, you and the person or group you message must both:

 - Use data or Wi-Fi for Rich Communications Services (RCS) messages.

 - Text messages are dark blue in the RCS state and light blue in the SMS/MMS state.

 - End-to-end encryption is automatic in eligible conversations.

 - You’ll get a banner that says “ Chatting with [contact name or phone number]” when end-to-end encryption is active in a conversation.
 Your messages will also include a lock on the send button.
 The timestamps of end-to-end encrypted messages also have a lock .